g-sherman/plugin_build_tool/README.md

       doc         Build HTML version of the help files using... list        List the contents of the configuration file translate   Build translations using lrelease.
+      update      Check for update to pb_tool
       validate    Check the pb_tool.cfg file for mandatory... version     Return the version of pb_tool and exit zip         Package the plugin into a zip file suitable...

+###Aliases

+Every command can be referred to by an unique alias.
+For example:

+ `pb_tool de` is the same as `pb_tool deploy`

+Include just enough characters to make it unique.

 ##Command Help